-Currently existing technology known to reduce railroad car noise consists of (a) replacement of the bolted rail with the welded rail, (b) structural m intenance to railroad car hodies, and (c) elimination of flat spots on wheels.
-The proposed noise emission regulations did not include replacement of the bolted rail with the welded rail and structural maintenance to railroad car bodies because of prohibitive cost and lack of data.
-Elimination of flat spots on wheels can be achieved through effective maintenance, without added cost for compliance.
+Currently existing technology known to reduce railroad ear noise consists of (a) replacement of the bolted rail with the welded rail, (b) structural maintenance to railroad ear bodies, and (c) elimination of flat spots on wheels.
+The proposed noise emission regulation did not include replacement of the bolted rail with the welded rail and structural maintenance to railroad ear bodies because of prohibitive cost and lack of data.
+Elimination of flat spots on wheels and irregularities on rails can be achieved through effective normal maintenance, without added cost for compliance.

-Conclusion The only standards that can be adequately based on "best available technology" and "cost of compliance" at this time are (1) the mulfiler retrofit to control locomotive schaust and (2) effective railroad car maintenance.
-The proposed regulations, therefore, require locomotives to eventually meet a noise emission standard that results in significant reduction in noise through the installation of exhaust mufflers.
-The proposed railroad car noise emission standard is designed to ensure that railroad cars will be properly maintained so that train noise takets will be as low as the available technology permits.
+Conclusion.
+The only standards that can be adequately based on "best available technology" and "cost of compliance" at this time are (1) the muffler retrofit to control locomotive exhaust and (2) effective railroad car maintenance.
+The proposed regulations, therefore, require locomotives to eventually meet a noise emission standard that results in significant reduction in noise which can be achieved through the installation of exhaust mufflers.
+The proposed railroad car noise emission standard is designed to ensure that railroad cars will be properly maintained so that train noise levels will be as low as the available technology permits.